 A CERTIFIED FINANCIAL PLANNER™ professional will not typically tell you to save 10% of your income.
-Rather, by learning about your specific needs, wants and wishes and assumptions will provide a specified dollar amount like $562 per paycheck.
-Likely they would have discussed your risk tolerance, your risk need and various savings amount options.
+Rather, learning about your specific needs, wants, and wishes, and assumptions will provide a specified dollar amount like $562 per paycheck.
+Likely they would have discussed your risk tolerance, your risk need, and various savings amount options.
 I have not met any people who are saving money based upon what retirement lifestyle they want to enjoy.

 As we age our health care costs will likely rise.
 Medicare does not cover everything.
 There are out-of-pocket expenses.
 According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple age 65 in 2021 may need approximately $300,000 saved (after tax) to cover health care expenses in retirement.
 In my experience, no one has thought about this category of rising expenses as part of their retirement spending plan.

 If you do think about this and can save into a health savings account (HSA), then you may be able to fund that amount with an amount far smaller than that out-of-pocket.
 You can invest an IRA like an IRA.
 An HSA reduces your current tax bill and is tax-free when withdrawn if used for healthcare expenses.
 Neither the IRA nor Roth IRA has all 3 of these benefits.
 Unlike the IRA or Roth IRA, there is no phaseout for high-income earners.
 Is this in your budget?

 What ‘what-if’s’ should be in your spending plan?

 None of us like to think of unpleasant situations like death, disability, and unemployment.
 Do you have reserves or you might say rainy day fund if you become unemployed?
 While some people have anchored on say at 3 to 6 months emergency fund, your cushion may need to be larger.
 Is it realistic to believe that you would be back in a job of similar income in 3 to 6 months?